Healthdirect Free Australian health advice you can count on.

 Read more on Better Health Channel website

 Recommendations from health professionals should be backed by scientific evidence.
-Some practices on the internet are suggested to be safe and effective but they are not backed by scientific evidence.
+Some advice on the internet is suggested to be safe and effective but not backed by scientific evidence.

 Healthdirect 24hr 7 days a week hotline